Uthmanic/HAMOYE-Data-Science-Internship/README.md

-HAMOYE Data Science Internship: Stage A Quiz attempt
+HAMOYE Data Science Internship:
+  This repository contains quiz attempt codes for each internship stages